 DESIGN OF THE QUESTIONNAIRE

 Computer Assisted Personal Interviewing (CAPI) data collection method will be used in the 2023 Labour Force Survey.
 The Census and Survey Processing System (CSPro) supports data collection on android devices (phones and tablets).
 This technology allows various skip patterns and other procedures which combine data collection and data input into a single operation.
-This technology also reduces respondent burden and allows us to do many things that are not in a paper and pencil environment.
+This technology also reduces respondent’s burden and allows us to do many things that are not in a paper and pencil environment.

-USES OF LABOUR FORCE DATA

 ROLES AND RESPONSIBILITIES OF ENUMERATOR